martynovskyi/martynovskyi/README.md

 ### Welcome 👋

-- Working as Software Engineer for 7y
+- Working as Software Engineer for 8y
 - In programming since 2010
-- In my free time I create some chatbots
+- I create some chatbots in my free time
 - Passionate about cars, auto and moto-sport
 - Contact me here: vitalii@motokyi.com